The living's not easy for worker-hungry U.S. businesses this summertime

-SANTA CRUZ, Calif./WASHINGTON, June 30 (Reuters) - Loading riders onto the Giant Dipper, California's oldest roller coaster and the star attraction of the Santa Cruz Beach Boardwalk, is not how Karl Rice thought he'd be spending his summer.
+SANTA CRUZ, Calif./WASHINGTON (Reuters) - Loading riders onto the Giant Dipper, California’s oldest roller coaster and the star attraction of the Santa Cruz Beach Boardwalk, is not how Karl Rice thought he’d be spending his summer.

 But Rice, whose family runs the Northern California amusement park, got a later-than-usual start in hiring workers after reopening in April, following a year-long shutdown triggered by the coronavirus pandemic.
 So far, he has managed to scrape together only about half of the roughly 1,900 employees needed to handle the busy summer season.